oSoWoSo/dotbins/README.md

    - Regenerates shell integration scripts with PATH and tool configurations
    - Creates a README in the tools directory with installation status

+5. **Pinning to Manifest**:

+   - Use the `dotbins sync --pin-to-manifest` CLI flag to force `sync` to use the tags already recorded in `manifest.json`.
+   - This ignores the latest release information from GitHub and ensures that the installed versions match exactly what's in your manifest, which is useful for reproducibility or if your manifest file is version-controlled.

 Example update workflow:

 ```bash